reactjs/react.dev/src/content/reference/react/cache.md

 ## Troubleshooting {/*troubleshooting*/}

 ### My memoized function still runs even though I've called it with the same arguments {/*memoized-function-still-runs*/}

+Beyond the mentioned Pitfalls, it may be a problem with how React checks if something exists in cache.

 When calling a memoized function, React will look up the input arguments to see if a result is already cached.
 React will use shallow equality of the arguments to determine if there is a cache hit.